kebishpius/Final-Project/README.md

 The Protection Pioneers

 ## Team Members
-* Timothy - tsb79@pitt.edu - Firearm Seizures
+* Timothy - tsb79@pitt.edu - Firearm Seizures Notebook
-* Kebish Pius - kep259@pitt.edu - Fire Incidents
+* Kebish Pius - kep259@pitt.edu - Fire Incidents Notebook
-* Gavin - gbr19@pitt.edu - Police Arrests
+* Gavin - gbr19@pitt.edu - Arrest Records Notebook

 ## Project Overview
 This repository contains the code and analysis for our final project, which aims to find the best neighborhood based on safety.